Cell & Gene Therapy Insights 2020; 7(1), 1-7

 Meeting compliance with quality requirements

 In addition to improving AAV production yields, a transfection reagent also needs to fulfill regulatory requirements as growing manufacturing capacity demands that all materials used in the production of AAV gene therapy vectors meet stringent quality and traceability requirements.
 Polyplus-transfection is a pioneer in the manufacturing of GMP transfection reagents for gene therapy, with the launch PEIpro®-GMP.
-The strategy for developing GMP-grade transfection reagent is therefore a fully validated process and FectoVIR®-AAV at GMP grade is expected to be commercially available Q2 2021, concomitantly with a residual test to support process related impurity clearance of transfection reagent throughout AAV manufacturing process.
+The strategy for developing GMP-grade transfection reagent is therefore a fully validated process and FectoVIR®-AAV at GMP grade is expected to be commercially available soon, followed by a residual test to support process related impurity clearance of transfection reagent throughout AAV manufacturing process.

 1. Rose JA, Hoggan MD, Shatkin AJ.
 Nucleic acid from an adeno-associated virus: chemical and physical studies.
 Proc.
 Natl.
 Acad.
 Sci.
 U S A. 1966; 56(1): 8 6–92.
 Crossref